Ecommerce Fulfilment Guide

 3PLs can ship orders out the same day and keep customers in the loop through automated shipping tracking.
 Since supplements have a shorter shelf life, a 3PL can also provide lot numbers for inventory storage to make sure that older products are shipped first, recalled products can be tracked, and no expired products ever get shipped out.

-Whether you need to get orders shipped out in time for Christmas or take care of the influx of returns shortly thereafter, working with a 3PL that integrates your sales channels with their fulfillment software and supports your needs is key.
+Whether you need to get orders shipped out in time for Christmas or take care of the influx of returns shortly thereafter, working with a 3PL that integrates your sales channels with their fulfilment software and supports your needs is key.

 Customers place their trust in your brand when they purchase pet accessories from you, and they expect transparency not only about the items they’re purchasing for a beloved member of their family, but the status of their shipment.